apollographql/apollo/docs/source/intro/benefits.md

 Developing your GraphQL API with the Apollo platform gives teams access to modern tooling that helps them uncover bugs quickly, gain visibility into their API, and develop challenging features such as caching with confidence.

-[Apollo Engine](https://engine.apollographql.com/login) is the only tool in the GraphQL ecosystem that can provide monitoring and analytics for your API.
-Engine displays per resolver tracing metrics that can help you pinpoint bugs, as well as performance distribution for every field in your schema.
-You can also pipe this data to services you're probably already using like DataDog and set up Slack alerts if these numbers pass a certain threshold.
+[Apollo Engine](https://engine.apollographql.com/login) is the only tool in the GraphQL ecosystem that can provide monitoring and analytics for your API, engine displays per resolver tracing metrics that can help you pinpoint bugs, as well as performance distribution for every field in your schema.
+You can also pipe this data to services you're probably already using like DataDog, and set up Slack alerts if these numbers pass a certain threshold.

 ![Apollo Engine](../assets/engine.png)